 5. Perky-Pet 391 Metal Tube Wild Bird Feeder

-For under $20, the Perky-Pet is an affordable way to enjoy a bird feeding hobby.
+For a bargain, the Perky-Pet is an affordable way to enjoy a bird feeding hobby.
 It has six feeding ports with perches and the plastic comes apart easily to clean.
 “The bright blue 18-inch-long tube is made from durable powder-coated metal that is rust-resistant.
 It holds up to a pound of bird feed and can be hung from a sturdy, built-in metal hanger,” according to Insider.

 “Keep in mind that this bird feeder isn’t squirrel-proof.
 To prevent squirrels from jumping onto the feeder and stealing all the birdseed, you’ll need to hang it at least 10 feet away from nearby trees, shrubs, or other structures,” notes Better Homes & Gardens.